r-ml/uniffi-rs/docs/manual/src/internals/object_references.md

 ```

 which does the "arc to pointer" dance for us.
 Note that this has "leaked" the
+`Arc<>` reference out of Rusts ownership system and given it to the foreign-language code.
+The foreign-language code must pass that pointer back into Rust in order to free it,
-`Arc<>` reference - if we never see that pointer again, our instance will leak.
+or our instance will leak.

 When invoking a method on the instance, the foreign-language code passes the
-raw pointer back to the Rust code, which turns it back into a cloned `Arc<>` which
+raw pointer back to the Rust code, conceptially passing a "borrow" of the `Arc<>` to
+the Rust scaffolding.
+The Rust side turns it back into a cloned `Arc<>` which
 lives for the duration of the method call:

 ```rust